polterguy/polterguy.github.io/index.md

 ## The task scheduler

-Aista Magic Cloud allows you to create and administer tasks.
+Magic Cloud allows you to create and administer tasks.
 A task is a background job, that is persisted into your database as Hyperlambda, and it can either be executed by a _"trigger"_ occurring somewhere else in your system, or periodically scheduled to execute repeatedly, or at some specific date and time in the future.
 The task scheduler allows you to easily manage your tasks, edit them, and create new tasks